JakubGrobelny/winterbird-VM/README.md

     name operands - description

-    mov      X Y   - copies the content of Y to X. Has size variants. alloc    X Y   - dynamically allocates memory of size Y and stores the pointer in X.
+    mov      X Y   - copies the contents of Y to X. Has size variants. alloc    X Y   - dynamically allocates memory of size Y and stores the pointer in X.
     free     X     - frees dynamically allocated memory